MarianCTH/MA/README.md

 ### UPDATE Operations Offline

 **Editing Property Listings:**
-- Sellers/landlords can modify their listings offline
+- Sellers can modify their listings offline
 - Changes are saved locally as pending updates
 - Automatic sync when connection is restored
 - Conflict resolution handles simultaneous edits